boyney123/status-checks-docs/docs/how-it-works.md

 The runner also does a few other things:

-- Checks out the sha of the pul request (this allows you to run any command in your project)
+- Checks out the sha of the pull request (this allows you to run any command in your project)
 - Creates its own status checks (gives you feedback on what the runner is doing with the pull-request itself)
 - Is responsible for the integration with GitHub
 - Creates [GitHub status checks](https://help.github.com/en/articles/about-status-checks) for each of your functions